-If using worms for growing your cannabis, then mind the cow manure (if the situation allows – I mean mom or neighbours)))) Both worms and plants love cow manure, as soon as cows only digest 15% of what they eat and the rest 85% goes into manure, rich as hell with nutrients by that reason.
+If using worms for growing your cannabis, then mind the cow manure (if the situation allows — I mean, mom or neighbors)))) Both worms and plants love cow manure, as soon as cows only digest 15% of what they eat and the rest 85% goes into manure, rich as hell with nutrients by that reason.

 What worms do for the soil

-Worms prove life and health to the soil and consequently to the plant.
-They are a natural fertiliser, making the environment of your plants rich in nutrients and minerals.
-Worms consume the organic matter and it goes through the digestion and what is left – called worm casting.
+Worms prove life and health to the soil and, consequently, to the plant.
+They are a natural fertilizer, making the environment of your marijuana plants rich in nutrients and minerals.
+Worms consume the organic matter, and it goes through the digestion, and what is left is called worm casting.
 Kind of a worm poo.